Posted by Kaylee Wood | Last update: April 28, 2020

 Step 3: Click Allow hardware acceleration and check hardware.
 This hardware accelerated video player will automatically detect what types of harware decoding your computer supports.

-Notice: 5KPlayer supports QSV, NVIDIA CUDA and DXVA GPU acceleration, check whichever one your computer supports to enable hardware decoding for fluent high-res videos playback.
+Notice: 5KPlayer supports QSV, NVIDIA CUDA, DXVA GPU and AMD GPU acceleration, check whichever one your computer supports to enable hardware decoding for fluent high-res videos playback.